 For everyone:

 On Valentine’s Day, lots of e-commerce sites offer their products to customers.
 Your subscribers need some motivation to pick your store over competitors.
-An incredible way to encourage them is to offer time-limited discounts, free shipping, etc.
+A proven way to encourage them is to offer time-limited discounts, free shipping, etc.

 Here’s a short and sweet example of an email offering a discount for Valentine’s Day.
-As you can see, you don’t have to write lengthy and wordy emails — just a discount code and a CTA button are enough.
+As you can see, you don’t need a long email — just a code and a clear CTA.

-It’s also a nice idea to send your most loyal customers a small discount just for them which can be used on Valentine’s Day only.
-Or send them a coupon for your products or services to remind them how much you appreciate them and their loyalty.
+It’s also a nice idea to send your most loyal customers a small discount just for them, which can be used on Valentine’s Day only.
+Or send a coupon for your products or services to remind them how much you appreciate their loyalty.

 Below is a great example of a personalized email by RitualsCo we found on Really Good Emails.
 It invites subscribers to reminisce about their time with the brand and shows unique statistics on each subscriber’s activity.
 It will definitely make your customers feel unique and special!